About the course

-- a course in Methods and Themes in HSMT, taught in classes during Michaelmas term, and reinforced by lectures on specific issues with formal assessment through a methodological essay of up to 4,000 words;
+- Core course: Methods and Themes in HSMT, taught in classes during Michaelmas term, and reinforced by lectures on specific issues

 If you wish to apply for the DPhil you will be encouraged to develop your doctoral proposal during the first few months of the course, so that you will be well placed to make a doctoral application.

 The allocation of graduate supervision for this course is the responsibility of the Faculty of History and it is not always possible to accommodate the preferences of incoming graduate students to work with a particular member of staff.
 Offers will only be made if appropriate supervision is available.

 It is usual practice that MSc students have one supervisor, but a co-supervisor will be appointed if additional specialist knowledge is required.
 One supervisor must be a member of the Faculty of History but a co-supervisor can be appointed from a different department.

 Your supervisor(s) is there to provide advice, guidance, and support throughout your MSc.
 You should meet your supervisor(s) early in your first term to establish a clear framework for your research and writing, and identify any skills training needed to undertake your research.
 There is no set timetable for the frequency of future meetings, but it is recommended that you meet your supervisor several times a term, to discuss progress of your research and writing.
 You should also agree a timetable for the submission and return of drafts of your dissertation.